vercel/next.js/docs/guides/building-forms.md

 - The basic HTML `form` element
 - Understanding forms with React.js
 - Validating forms data with and without JavaScript
-- Using Next.js Sereverless Functions to handle `req` and `res` from the client and server
+- Using Next.js to handle `req` and `res` from the client and server

-Next.js provide you with an all-in solution for hosting web forms and handling submissions with serverless functions.
-Use Next.js as the client for your JavaScript-based interaction and Vercel for its powerful serverless functions to handle the server.
+Next.js provides you with an all-in solution for hosting web forms and handling submissions.
+Self-hosted, Next.js API routes can run on your Node.js server, deployed to Vercel.

 For more details go through [Next.js Learn Course](https://nextjs.org/learn/basics/create-nextjs-app).